zeek/zeek-docs/doc/script-reference/autogenerated-protocol-analyzer-index.rst

    appropriate key exchange message is seen for SSH2.

-   :c: The connection over which the :abbr:`SSH (Secure Shell)`
+   :param c: The connection over which the :abbr:`SSH (Secure Shell)`
       connection took place.

-   :key: The server's public host key.
+   :param key: The server's public host key.
 Note that this is the public key
       itself, and not just the fingerprint or hash.

    .. zeek:see:: ssh_server_version ssh_client_version ssh_auth_failed